Electric-Blitz/Electric-Blitz/Skeleton Fight/README.md

 The first larger project I wanted to do was building a simple game in C++ to refamiliarize myself with any parts<br>
 of the programming language that I may have gotten rusty on.
-The game itself is simple, just a simple battle system<br>
+The game itself was simple; a basic battle system<br>
 where you pick between three different sets of stats (hit points, attack power, and defense) and then fight skeletons<br>
 as they get progressively stronger.<br><br>

 After defeating a skeleton, you choose one of the three stats to increase to better prepare you for the next fights.<br>
 You may attack, heal your character 5 hit points, or defend which raises your defense for multiple turns.<br><br>

-The game is fully functional and makes ful use of classes for both the player and the skeletons, takes in commands<br>
+The game is fully functional and makes full use of classes for both the player and the skeletons, takes in commands<br>
 from the user and is not case-sensitive, and it uses system commands supported by both LINUX & Windows.
 Apple<br>
 devices are where it fails, unfortunately.<br><br>